tringuyen1086/M7-Challenge-Nguyen-Tri-Music-Store-Recommendations/README.md

 # M7-Challenge-Nguyen-Tri-Music-Store-Recommendations

-This is the Music Store Recommendations backend with the CRUD functionality for album artist label and track.
+This is the Music Store Recommendations backend with the CRUD functionality for album / artist / label / track recommendations.

 Heroku Deployment Link are below (with the sample id for each)